 Richard recently retired from his position as Executive Vice-President and Chief Financial Officer at The Ottawa Hospital and wishes to continue to contribute and share the knowledge he has gained over his long career in health care.
 Richard has a deep understanding of hospital financing and governance and currently sits on the board of the Health Insurance Reciprocal of Canada (HIROC) and was on the board of the Eastern Ontario Laboratory Association (EORLA).
 He now lives in Rolphton, which is at the far reaches of our service area.

-Gabriel is currently employed as a Resource Specialist at Canadian Nuclear Laboratories (CNL) and has joined the Board this year as a Community Representative on the Board's Resource and Audit Committee.
+Gabriel is currently employed as a Resource Specialist at Canadian Nuclear Laboratories (CNL) and has joined the Board this year as a Community Representative on the Board's Quality and Patient Safety Committee.
 Gabriel has extensive business experience in the private sector and brings to the table a variety of skills and expertise from the business management perspective.

 Amanda has joined the Board as a Community Representative on the Resource and Audit Committee.
 Amanda is currently employed as a Senior Financial Analyst at Canadian Nuclear Laboratories (CNL) and is a Chartered Accountant who earned her Bachelor of Commerce, Honours in Accounting at the University of Ottawa.
 She brings to the table expertise in private sector financials.
 For pleasure, Amanda plays the trombone and is a member of both the Pembroke Community Legion Band and the Good Times Swing Orchestra.